ryanjmccartan/groceryguru/README.md

 ### Next Steps

-- I would like to implement a Recipe API to allow users to search for meals besides needing to add them manually
+- I would like to implement a Recipe API to allow users to search for recipes
 - Creating a social system where you can add friends, view their meals, and add their meals to your own list

 ## Authors